APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Evaluation

 \subsection{Experiment Setup}

-\mytitle{Testbed.} We run our experiments on two different systems: (1) dual Intel Xeon Gold 6342 processors (2.80GHz, 24 cores per processor) with an NVIDIA A10 GPU, and (2) dual Intel Xeon Gold 6130 CPUs (2.10GHz, 16 cores per processor) with an NVIDIA T4 GPU.
-The hardware characteristics of our experiment settings are shown in Table~\ref{tab:hw}.
+\mytitle{Testbed} We run experiments on two systems: (1) dual Intel Xeon Gold 6342 processors (2.80~GHz, 24 cores per processor) with an NVIDIA A10 GPU, and (2) dual Intel Xeon Gold 6130 processors (2.10~GHz, 16 cores per processor) with an NVIDIA T4 GPU.
+We set $max\_num\_batched\_tokens$ to 800 and 20{,}000 on T4 and A10, respectively.
+The hardware characteristics of our experimental settings are shown in Table~\ref{tab:hw}.

-\mytitle{Models.} We evaluate LLaMa-2-7B on the T4 platform and LLaMa-3.1-8B on the A10 platform; these pairings ensure model-to-GPU memory compatibility (LLaMa-2-7B with T4's 16GB GPU memory; LLaMa-3.1-8B with A10's 24GB GPU memory) and reflect distinct, realistic hardware deployment scenarios based on resource constraints and performance requirements for each model size.
+\mytitle{Models} We evaluate LLaMa-2-7B on the T4 platform and LLaMa-3.1-8B on the A10 platform.
+These pairings ensure compatibility between model size and GPU memory (LLaMa-2-7B with the T4’s 16~GB memory; LLaMa-3.1-8B with the A10’s 24~GB memory) and reflect realistic deployment scenarios shaped by resource constraints and performance requirements.

-\mytitle{Baseline} We compare APEX with 2 baselines listed below: \begin{itemize} \item \textbf{vLLM} is one of the state-of-the-art high-throughput and memory-efficient inference and serving engine for LLMs aiming for high-end GPUs. \item \textbf{SwiftLLM} is a tiny yet powerful LLM inference system tailored for researching purpose.
-It gains vLLM-equivalent performance with only 2k lines of code on single GPU. \item \textbf{NEO} is a LLM inference engine built to save the GPU memory crisis by CPU offloading.
-We built our system based on Neo. \end{itemize}
+\mytitle{Baseline} We compare APEX against two baselines: \begin{itemize} \item \textbf{vLLM}~\cite{kwon2023efficient}, a state-of-the-art high-throughput and memory-efficient GPU-only inference and serving engine for LLMs, designed primarily for high-end GPUs. \item \textbf{NEO}~\cite{jiang2024neosavinggpumemory}, a GPU-CPU hybrid inference engine that mitigates GPU memory pressure via CPU offloading.
+APEX extends NEO’s framework but introduces unified-batch execution, delayed synchronization, and model-driven scheduling for improved performance on decode-heavy workloads. \end{itemize}

+These baselines capture both ends of the design space: vLLM represents the state-of-the-art GPU-only inference engine, while NEO represents the leading hybrid CPU--GPU approach most similar to our setting.
+Other systems (e.g., FlexGen~\cite{sheng2023flexgenhighthroughputgenerativeinference}, FastDecode~\cite{he2024fastdecodehighthroughputgpuefficientllm}, PowerInfer~\cite{song2023powerinfer}) target different usage scenarios (offline batch inference, A100-class GPUs, or CPU-only execution) and are therefore less directly comparable to our online, memory-constrained setting.